 I encourage you to become familiar with this document and keep it handy on your computer or print it as a hard copy for easy review.
+At a minimum, CGI's Catalog is updated on a quarterly basis.
+Each time the Catalog is updated, we will send out an announcement.
 The Catalog will answer most questions about your academic and co-curricular experiences.
-In instances where your questions are unanswered or where you need clarification, please feel welcome to contact the Institute's administrative personnel.
+In instances where your questions are unanswered or where you need clarification, please contact the Compliance Department at compliance@cgi.edu.

-As you strive to become a healthcare disruptor with great integrity, clinical skills, and an entrepreneurial mindset, I will support you in every way possible.
+As you strive to become a healthcare disruptor with great integrity, clinical skills, and an entrepreneurial mindset, our academic and operational team will support you in any way possible.